• HOME

 • The RWC is governed by a Board of Directors consisting of one executive representative from each Member agency.
 The Board has the responsibility to provide the vision, mission, and goals of the organization, monitor policy, govern the cooperative, represent and protect Member interest in the cooperative, appropriate the annual budget, ensure the assets of the cooperative are adequately maintained, and finally monitor and control function.
 The Board oversees the annual financial audit process, and ensures the audit is done in a timely manner each year.

-• The Executive Director reports to the Board of Directors and serves as a non-voting Member of the Board-appointed Executive Committee.
-The Executive Director is supported by multiple working groups comprised of our Members technical and operational representatives.
-The Executive Director also has three staff positions who assist with the administration and financial management of the RWC.
+• The Executive Director reports to the Board of Directors and serves as a non-voting Member of the RWC Executive Committee.
+The Executive Director is supported by multiple working groups comprised of our Members' technical and operational representatives.
+The Executive Director oversees four (4) staff members who assist with the administration and financial management of the RWC.
 This team is housed in the City of Phoenix Office of Government Relations acting on behalf of the RWC as the Administrative Manager.

 • The City of Phoenix serves as the Administrative Manager of the RWC, responsible for overseeing the administrative and operational aspects of the two networks.
 The RWC reimburses Phoenix for providing all support, employment, benefits, and costs to operate the system.
 Phoenix also acts as the Maintenance Managing Member for all RWC zones except Zone 3 (Simulcast H) which operates in and is managed by the City of Scottsdale.
 The Radio Shop is made up of 26 employees that work diligently on behalf of the Network.
 They, along with our Members agency wireless communications staff leads are what ensures the Network functions at its highest level.